 San Diego Criminal Defense Attorneys – Since 1978

 Since 1971, Samuel Spital is a former Deputy Attorney General, California Department of Justice.
-Since 1978, a criminal defense lawyer.
-2007-2018 recipient of the Client’s Choice Award.
+Since 1978, as a criminal defense lawyer.
+2007-2020 recipient of the Client’s Choice Award.
 Premier San Diego criminal defense lawyer for all juvenile and adult criminal cases, from investigation, arrest, pre-filing, arraignment & trial thru appeal in California and Federal Courts, including but not limited to the following sub-practice areas:

 - Arrest & Bench Warrants